SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## |striptags
 Strip SGML/XML tags and replace adjacent whitespace by one space.

+## |strtodate
+Converts a date string and date format to a date object
+Parameters:
+- dateFormat(String) Format of the date string

 ## |strtotime
 Converts a datetime string and datetime format to a datetime object
 Parameters: